-Inland Real Estate Corporation Pays November and Declares December Cash Distribution to Common Stock
+Inland Real Estate Corporation Pays November and Declares December Cash Dividend to Preferred Stockh

-Inland Real Estate Corporation Pays November and Declares December Cash Distribution to Common Stockholders
+Inland Real Estate Corporation Pays November and Declares December Cash Dividend to Preferred Stockholders

-OAK BROOK, Ill.--(BUSINESS WIRE)-- Inland Real Estate Corporation (NYS: IRC) today announced that it paid a cash distribution of $0.0475 per share on the outstanding shares of its common stock to common stockholders of record at the close of business on October 31, 2012.
+OAK BROOK, Ill.--(BUSINESS WIRE)-- Inland Real Estate Corporation (NYS: IRC) today announced that it has paid a cash dividend of $0.169271 per share on the outstanding shares of its 8.125% Series A Cumulative Redeemable Preferred Stock, $0.01 par value per share (the "Preferred Stock"), to Preferred Stockholders of record at the close of business on November 1, 2012.

-In addition, the Company has declared a cash distribution of $0.0475 per share on the outstanding shares of its common stock, payable on December 17, 2012, to common stockholders of record at the close of business on November 30, 2012.
+In addition, the Company has declared a cash dividend of $0.169271 per share on the outstanding shares of its Preferred Stock, payable on December 17, 2012, to Preferred Stockholders of record at the close of business on December 3, 2012.

 About Inland Real Estate Corporation